Imathatguy/DataPoisoningFL-Rank/README.md

 # MANDERA: Malicious Node Detection in Federated Learning via Ranking

-Code for a ICLR 2021 submission, "MANDERA: Malicious Node Detection in Federated Learning via Ranking"
+Code for a ICML 2022 submission, "MANDERA: Malicious Node Detection in Federated Learning via Ranking"

 The code in this repository has been adapted from code originally from the ESORICS 2020 paper: Data Poisoning Attacks Against Federated Learning Systems